python-cffi/cffi/doc/source/index.rst

 completely in ``cdef()``.

 .. versionadded:: 0.2
-   Aside from these limitations, functions and callbacks can return structs.
+   Aside from these limitations, functions and callbacks can now return structs.

 Variadic function calls